 Learn more about what San Diego Zoo Wildlife Alliance is doing to save wildlife of this region.

 Your journey begins as you board your overnight flight to Amsterdam, via Minneapolis-St. Paul.
 (Meals aloft)

 Upon arrival in Arusha in the evening, you will be met by your Classic Escapes representative and transferred to your hotel, THE RIVERTREES LODGE.
 (Meals aloft)

 Mto Wa Mbu Village/Ngorongoro Conservation Area

 Depart this morning for the village of Mto Wa Mbu to learn the true value of ecotourism and how far your dollar goes.
 It is located on the shores of Lake Manyara and is a living example of one of the richest linguistic mixes in Africa.
-Home to over 90 tribes, Mto Wa Mbu is quite possibly the only place where you can hear Bantu, Nilotic, Khosian, and Cushitic accents spoken in the same marketplace together with the diverse lifestyles and heritage that comes with these people.
+Home to over 90 tribes, Mto Wa Mbu is quite possibly the only place where you can hear Bantu, Nilotic, Khosian, and Cushitic accents spoken in the same marketplace, together with the diverse lifestyles and heritage of the people.
 The village, which few tourists visit, is a microcosm of life in rural Tanzania today.
 Following a lunch of traditional Tanzanian dishes served under banana trees in the heart of the village, explore the area with your village guides.
 Your leisurely stroll will take you through local homes, farmlands where banana, millet, cassava, and corn are grown, resident bars, a kindergarten, and a church.
-Afterwards, head to the highlands and your stunning accommodation.
+Afterward, head to the highlands and your stunning accommodation.

 Overnight at NGORONGORO FARM HOUSE.
 (B,L,D)